For algorithm vendors¶

 Plan your strategy type: Single pair strategy or portfolio optimisation strategy.
-Based on this Trading Strategy offers you too popular Python backtesting and trading framework to choose from.
+Based on this Trading Strategy offers you two popular Python backtesting and trading frameworks to choose from.

-Backtrader for single-pair strategies, or strategies that trade few well-known trading pairs
+Backtrader for single-pair strategies, or strategies that trade a few well-known trading pairs

 You can also do backtesting in your own tool and on your own infrastructure